COVID-19 Update: This initiative continues with some modifications to engagement activities.

-Toronto Community Housing Corporation (TCHC) is Canada's largest social housing provider.
-TCHC is owned by the City of Toronto and provides homes for nearly 60,000 low- and moderate-income households in 106 of the city’s 144 neighbourhoods.
+Toronto Community Housing (TCH) is Canada's largest social housing provider.
+TCH is owned by the City of Toronto and provides homes for nearly 60,000 low- and moderate-income households in 106 of the city’s 144 neighbourhoods.
 Their 2,100 buildings represent a $10-billion public asset.

 LEAF (Local Enhancement and Appreciation of Forests) is a not-for-profit organization dedicated to the protection and improvement of the urban forest.
 Beginning in 1996, LEAF has been designing and delivering successful planting and stewardship programs, as well as education and training programs across the City of Toronto.
-LEAF will play a lead role in the planting, stewardship and education activities.
+LEAF plays the lead role in the planting, stewardship and education activities.

 The City of Toronto's Urban Forestry Branch provides the critical services needed to protect, maintain and enhance the urban forest.
 With funding for this project provided in part through a Community Planting & Stewardship Grant, the City of Toronto is investing in tree planting and stewardship on private land to help grow the urban forest.
 Additional support provided includes the supply and installation of large caliper trees.